turingschool/mod-0-curriculum/session4/index.md

   <p>1.
 Introduce yourself: name, pronouns</p>
   <p>2.
 What music are you listening to currently, and is there any music that you've found to be helpful when you're studying/programming? </p>
   <p>3.
 Accountability review: what tangible progress have you made toward the focus skills you identified at the beginning of Mod 0?</p>
   <p>Have extra time?
-Share what extra things you're doing to get ready to start school at Turing.</p>
+Share what extra things you're doing to get ready to start mod 1</p>
 </div>

 <a name="scavengerhunt"></a>